Considering that nearly 80% of Americans own a clothes dryer, it’s no surprise that many of us are curious about how much it costs to run one.

 #1 Make Sure Your Dryer is Installed the Right Way

-First, it’s important to check the electrical requirements and make sure you’re using the right outlet.
+First, checking the electrical requirements and ensuring you’re using the right outlet is important.

-Using an extension cord may overheat and damage your dryer and even cause a short circuit, which is not only frustrating but also expensive and dangerous.
+Using an extension cord can overheat and damage your dryer and even cause a short circuit, which is frustrating, expensive, and dangerous.

 You’ll also need to make sure your dryer venting is independent of other systems and free of obstructions to ensure proper airflow.

-And, don’t forget to make sure your dryer is level to avoid unnecessary wear and tear on the drum and bearings.
-By doing this, you’ll also ensure your clothes are evenly distributed and prevent excessive noise and vibration.
+And don’t forget to make sure your dryer is level to avoid unnecessary wear and tear on the drum and bearings.
+Leveling your dryer will also ensure evenly distributed clothes and prevent excessive noise and vibration.

-Please make sure there’s at least 6 inches of space between the back wall and your dryer to avoid heat buildup and keep the hoses from bending or kinking.
+Please ensure at least 6 inches of space between the back wall and your dryer to avoid heat buildup and keep the hoses from bending or kinking.

 #2 Clean the Lint Screen

-All dryers have a removable filter that catches lint and other fibers that come off your clothes while they’re drying.
-This way, these particles won’t clog the dryer’s internal parts or vent.
+You see, all dryers have a removable filter that catches lint and other fibers that come off your clothes while drying so that they don’t clog the dryer’s internal parts or vent.

-Unfortunately, if you don’t clean the lint screen regularly, your appliance can take longer to dry your clothes and overheat, resulting in increased energy bills.
+Unfortunately, if you don’t regularly clean the lint screen, your dryer can take longer to dry your clothes and overheat, increasing energy bills.

 Regularly cleaning your lint not only helps to reduce your dryer’s energy usage, but also helps prevent a fire hazard.
 In fact, about 27% of home fires are caused by lint buildup!